 - Tardiness, longer or more frequent breaks

 An unexpected behavioral shift is usually a sign that something is afoot.
-It's your job as a manager to spot deviations from the normal behavior of your team and then set out to find the cause.
-Only then can you support and problem solve for your employees.
+It's your job as a manager to pick up on deviations from the normal behavior of your team and then set out to find the cause.
+In this case, trying to address the problem before it happens could even up your interpersonal skills, and prepare you for harder conflict resolution situations in the future.

 Separate the “what” from the “why”